Dear Consumer Ed:

 Below are some tips to help you avoid check overpayment scams:

 - Know who you are dealing with – independently confirm the buyer’s name, street address, and telephone number.

 - Never accept a check for more than your selling price.

 - Never agree to wire back funds to a buyer – a legitimate buyer will not pressure you to do so, and you have limited recourse if there is a problem with a wire transfer.

 - If you accept payment by check, ask for a check drawn on a local bank or a bank with a local branch.
 You can visit that bank branch to determine if the check is legitimate.

 - Consider an alternative method of payment, such as an escrow service or online payment service of your choosing.

-If you believe you have been a victim of a check overpayment scam, you can file a complaint with the Georgia Department of Law’s Consumer Protection Division by calling (404) 651-8600 or by going to www.consumer.ga.gov.
+If you believe you have been a victim of a check overpayment scam, you can file a complaint with the Georgia Attorney General's Consumer Protection Division by calling (404) 651-8600.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.